Article

 return sorted(input_path.glob("*.shp"))

-# Treat as glob pattern relative to CWD
+# Treat the string as a glob relative to cwd

 resolved = sorted(Path.cwd().glob(str(input_path)))